mir-group/nequip/docs/guide/conventions.md

 # Conventions

 ## Data Format Conventions
- - Cells vectors are given in ASE style as the **rows** of the cell matrix
+ - Cell vectors are given in ASE style as the **rows** of the cell matrix

 ## Pressure / stress / virials